Jerry20110434/nnpj_final/README.md

-This repository includes source code for our final project of DATA130011.01, 2021 Spring.
+This repository includes source code for our final project of DATA130011.01, Spring 2021.
+The results can be fully replicated by following the "run" commands is this readme file.

 # Data preprocessing
 Data preprocessing includes two files：